sider/sider-docs/tools/css/scss-lint.md

 ### `config`

-This option allows you to control configuration file.
-If you have `.scss-lint.yml`, put it in this option.
-You can use SCSS-Lint without this option because it is optional.
+This option allows you specify a configuration file.
+If you have a `.scss-lint.yml` file, use this option.
+You can use SCSS-Lint without this option.